eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 The click on the `store` or on the `transact` button opens up the Metamask wallet with the transaction you are about to send to the blockchain.
 This transaction packs the `store` action with the parameter you typed.
 Go ahead and click on the `Confirm` Metamask button to sign the transaction and send it to the blockchain.

-Wait for the transaction to be confirmed on the blockchain and note on the Remix log panel, on the bottom of the screen, the status of the transaction, the transaction hash and the decoded input parameter value.
+Wait for the transaction to be confirmed on the blockchain and note on the Remix log panel, on the bottom of the screen, the status of the transaction, the transaction hash, and the decoded input parameter value.

 \
 ![remix log decoded input](./resources/remix_log_decoded_input.png)